Q. What kind of homework do Berkshire Waldorf students have?

 Q. What if my child doesn’t speak English?

 A. At a young age, English is easily picked up in our school because so much of early childhood is working and playing; outside, in the woods and gardens, preparing and eating snack, and building fires, working in the garden together, with lots of stories, singing, puppet plays and finger games to help children understand the words.
 At BWS, your child will learn by doing rather than sitting at a desk being drilled or tested, so they will learn joyfully, without stress.

-Q. What do children do at Summer Program?
+Q. What do children do at Berkshire Waldorf Summer?